sparabu/eddie2/UIUX_SPEC.md

 6. If successful, user is redirected to main screen
 7. If unsuccessful, error message is displayed
 8. If offline, system shows appropriate error message and retry options

+#### Sign-Out Process
+1. User clicks "Logout" button in Settings screen
+2. Loading indicator appears on button
+3. System attempts to sign out from Google (if applicable)
+4. System signs out from Firebase Authentication
+5. All local authentication state is cleared
+6. User is redirected to login screen
+7. If unsuccessful, error message is displayed with retry option
+8. Detailed logs are generated for troubleshooting purposes

 ### Chat Interactions